877 225 2251

 • Where will my Qurbani be distributed?

-This year, we’re distributing Qurbani parcels to families in 12 countries: Afghanistan, Bangladesh, India, Iraq, Malawi, Nigeria, Pakistan, Palestine, Somalia, Sudan, Syria and Yemen.
-You can also choose to donate to Where Most Needed and we’ll ensure that your Qurbani is delivered to those who need it most in one of these 12 countries.
+This year, we’re distributing Qurbani parcels to families in 17 countries: Afghanistan, Bangladesh, India, Iraq, Kashmir, Kenya, Malawi, Nepal, Niger, Nigeria, Pakistan, Senegal, Somalia, South Africa, Sudan, Syria, and Yemen.
+You can also choose to donate to Where Most Needed and we’ll ensure that your Qurbani is delivered to those who need it most in one of these 17 countries.

 • Who does my Qurbani help?

-As war, displacement, and COVID-19 severely impact the ability of the most vulnerable to stay safe and fed, Qurbani parcels are more important than ever.
-We’re working with some of the most marginalised families across the world, helping them to eat well this Eid, while our longer-term projects help to empower them to lift themselves out of poverty
+As war and displacement severely impact the ability of the most vulnerable to stay safe and fed, Qurbani parcels are more important than ever.
+We’re working with some of the most marginalized families across the world, helping them to eat well this Eid, while our longer-term projects help to empower them to lift themselves out of poverty.

-With 821 million people going hungry around the world, this Eid, your Qurbani donations provide relief to those who are struggling to earn a living as COVID-19 continues to threaten lives.
+With 821 million people going hungry around the world, this Eid, your Qurbani donations provide relief to those who are struggling to earn a living.

 • How are recipients of Qurbani selected?